 Today, they are a peaceful and friendly people willing to adopt some modern changes.
 Although their neighbors call them Buduma, meaning "people of the grass (or reeds)", they prefer to be called Yedina.
 Their language is known as Buduma.

 The Buduma live on scores of islands located within Lake Chad.
 This historically large, shallow lake is located where Chad, Cameroon, Nigeria, and Niger meet.
+A small number have spilled over into northern Cameroon.
 Although the shores of Lake Chad have long been inhabited by populations of mixed origin, the Buduma have managed to preserve their identity and homeland.

 Most Buduma are cattle herders or fishermen.
 They live on the more stable islands of Lake Chad in permanent villages.
 These scattered villages are enclosed by reed fences.
 Buduma weave their huts from papyrus reeds, so that the huts can be easily lifted and moved to higher ground when the lake rises.
 The village life and economy of the Buduma center on their cattle and, to a much lesser extent, on their crops of wheat and millet.
 Buduma cattle have distinct horns which are especially long.
 The horns help the cattle to swim when they lean their heads back in the water.
 Buduma do not use their cattle for meat, but for milk and sacrifices only.

 During the dry season, all able-bodied Buduma move to the floating islands to establish temporary camps.
 These islands are really floating rafts of matted vegetation, sometimes drifting and sometimes anchored by roots.